 Disney uses a date-based ticket system.
 This means that yes, ticket prices do vary depending on when you visit.
 Holidays and weekends cost more than a normal weekday.
-The five months with the lowest ticket prices are January, February, May, August, and September.
+The five months that generally have the lowest ticket prices are January, February, May, August, and September.

 4 – How much does a ticket cost?

 This is probably the most asked question as you prepare your Disney vacation budget.
 As mentioned above, ticket costs vary depending on when you visit, but here are a few numbers to give you an idea of what you’ll be spending.

 - 1-Park-Per-Day Tickets: The basic ticket for any one of the four theme parks costs between $109 and $159 plus tax for an adult (10+ years) depending on when you go.
 The more days you book, the more discounted the tickets cost per day.
 A child’s ticket (3-9 years) is typically $5 less than the adult ticket.
 Children 0-2 are free!